 The Valentine’s Day school shooting that left 17 dead at Marjory Stoneman Douglas High School in Parkland, Fla., some 200 miles south of our backyard in Orlando, hit close to home.
 The Pulse nightclub shooting here two years ago obviously hit our local community hard, but Parkland was equally terrifying.
 Not because of proximity but because it was yet another incomprehensible incursion on the sanctity of our children’s schools.

 I was moving back and forth under the monkey bars on that Valentine’s Day morning.
 Lifting my daughter up and helping her drop down softly onto the ground.
 We kept at it for what seemed like an hour.
 I learned to comply with her instructions even if I never fully understood them.
 It was a lovely morning.

-A couple weeks prior, my oldest son, a kindergartener, told me he almost cried while hiding in the bathroom at school during a Code Red drill.
+A couple weeks prior, my oldest son, a kindergartener, told me he almost cried while hiding in the bathroom at school during a Code Red, or school shooting, drill.
 On Valentine’s Day, after school while we were playing outside, just after I learned about Parkland, we heard the elementary school intercom in the distance: an electronic beep, then a voice.